LiamWray00/SOAR-Automation-n8n/Journal/Day-1.md

 ---

 ## Journal
 First day focused on getting Wazuh running on the Ubuntu VM.
-Used the official one-line Wazuh install script which installs the full stack — manager, indexer, and dashboard — automatically.
+Used the official one-line Wazuh install script which installs the full stack which included manager, indexer, and dashboard — automatically.

 Ubuntu 24.04 is not officially supported by Wazuh 4.7 so the install script threw a version check error.
 Fixed by passing the `-i` flag to ignore the check.
 Install completed successfully despite the warning.

-After install the dashboard wasn't loading in the browser.
+After the install the dashboard wasn't loading in the browser.
 Diagnosed the issue as a certificate filename mismatch — the config file referenced `dashboard-key.pem` and `dashboard.pem` but the actual cert files were named `wazuh-dashboard-key.pem` and `wazuh-dashboard.pem`.
-Fixed by updating the config with sed commands to match the actual filenames.
-Dashboard loaded after restarting the service.
+I fixed by updating the config with sed commands to match the actual filenames.
+Dashboard finally loaded after restarting the service.

 ---